verbb/formie/docs/guides/submissions-workflows/relations-between-submissions-and-entries.md

-# Relations between submissions and entries
+# Relations Between Submissions and Entries

 Submissions can be related to Craft elements — entries, categories, products, users — so form data stays connected to the content it belongs to.
 Relations are set in Twig before render, not chosen manually by editors in the form builder.